 To delete your path, simply press either delete or backspace, or right-click and choose ‘delete path’.

-With the above exercises, I have hopefully helped you experience the incredible amount of control you have with the pen tool.
+With the above exercises, you have hopefully experienced the incredible amount of control the pen tool gives you.
 Try creating some specifically shaped paths now instead of randomly placed anchor points on the canvas.
 It might take some training, but with the precision of the Photoshop Pen Tool, you can create any shape you want.

 Using the paths and shapes